MhizFum/Product-Recommendation-Fortune-100-Company/README.md

 • 5.5K: A regular-sized store with only front regular fuel stations.
 These are normally, located in cities (populated areas) but can be located anywhere.

+# IMPORTANT

+1. What is the objective of our analysis?
+Find the ideal product offer mix for each store

+2. What does success looks like?
+Offers distribution based on hidtorical sales

+3. What trends are important?
+Correlation

+4. What are the deliverables?
+Recommendations, dashboard